Week 5: Tell a Tale (or comic)

 - Mystery characters that emulate mathematical properties (Logical Lucas, Divisive Desi, Manipulative Mike, etc)

-- Super heroes that have mathematical powers and must solve mathematical problems
+- Superheroes that have mathematical powers and must solve mathematical problems

-- Fractals – Create a world, character or story that is iterative and infinite
+- Fractals – Create a world, character, or story that is iterative and infinite